 Photo © www.lupispuma.com / Volkstheater

-The oldest still operating theatre in Vienna, the Theater in der Josefstadt, has a special deal for students.
-Starting 3 days prior, and up until an hour before performance, students (<27) can get discounted tickets for just 6€, no matter the location of the seat!
-A night out at the Theater in der Josefstadt, where’s there’s a mix of classic and modern interpretations on classic, is a theater-experience to remember.
+The oldest still operating theatre in Vienna, the Theater in der Josefstadt has a special deal for students.
+Starting 3 days prior, and up until an hour before the performance, students (<27) can get discounted tickets for just 6€, no matter the location of the seat!
+A night out at the Theater in der Josefstadt, where’s there’s a mix of classic and modern interpretations on classics, is a theatre-experience to remember.

 Photo © Theater in der Josefstadt